Bellevue, Washington: Cityscape

-Neighborhoods within Bellevue include Bellecrest, Surrey Downs,Bel-Red, Bridle Trails, Crossroads, Eastgate/Cougar Mountain, Enatai, Factoria, Lake Hills, Newport, Newport Hills, Northeast Bellevue, Northwest Bellevue, Overlake, Sammamish/East Bellevue, Somerset, Sunset, Tam O'Shanter, West Bellevue, Wilburton, and Woodridge.
+Neighborhoods within Bellevue include Bridle Trails, Cougar Mountain/Lakemont, Crossroads, Downtown, Eastgate/Factoria, Lake Hills, Newport, Northeast Bellevue, Northwest Bellevue, Somerset, West Bellevue, West Lake Sammamish, Wilburton/BelRed, and Woodridge.

 Climate

 Like much of the Puget Sound lowland, Bellevue has a mild oceanic climate (Cfb).
 It also has frequent rain showers from October to May, with precipitation levels typically being over 2 in.
 On average, the hottest month is July, while January is the coldest.
 Bellevue gets an average of 32.02 in of rain per year, based on data from 1981 to 2013.
 However, the city published an analysis of rainfall stating that 2016 saw an unusually high 47.14 in of rainfall, and that rainfall in 2014–2016 was trending unusually high.
 The wet season of 2017, defined as the period from October through April, saw a similar rainfall of 47.26 in.